ethereum/consensus-specs/specs/core/1_custody-game.md

 ### Operations

-Add the following operations to the per-block processing, in order the given below and after all other operations in phase 0.
+Add the following operations to the per-block processing, in the order given below and after all other operations in Phase 0.

 #### Custody key reveals